Mortgage Credit Scores

 Payment Performance: The fewer late payments, the better the scores.
 Payments that were 60 or 90 days late have more of a negative effect than a 30 day late.
 The age of late payments can effect your credit scores, more recent late payments are considered worse.

-of accounts can reduce your credit scores, especially if the balances are high.
+Credit Use: A large number of accounts can reduce your credit scores, especially if the balances are high.
+Using 75% of your credit limit is a greater risk than using 25%.

-your credit report.
-Having recently opened a new loan or credit card could
+Payment History: A longer payment history is better for accounts on your credit report.
+Having recently opened a new loan or credit card could reduce your scores, as well as new inquiries.

 Inaccurate information can reduce your credit score.
 Read about disputing credit reporterrors.